 Check-In begins at 2:00 pm on Sunday afternoons.
 There is no need to arrive early.
 Check-out is on Saturdays between 9:00 am and 11:00 am.If you need to drop off later or pick up earlier, the Camp Director MUST be made aware.
 Your camper is expected to help clean their cabin on Saturday morning before departure.
 When the cabin has been deemed clean, store money will be returned and campers are free to leave.

 Traditional Camp & Bring Your Own Horse Camp

 *4-H Members are current youth who are registered 4-H members with the 4-H Extension Office

 CAMPERSHIPS: Camperships are available on a limited basis to those who need full or partial financial assistance.
-Information is available through Elsie Woolam, Camp Administrator (1225 Main St., South Windsor, CT, 06074-2410).
-Requests will be considered on the basis of need and 4-H interest.
+You may apply online.

 Our camp is staffed within the guidelines set forth by the State of Connecticut Youth Camp Licensing Program.
-We have a Camp Director, Associate Camp Director, Camp Administrator, Residential RN/certified health care provider, chef, kitchen staff, and program staff.
+We have a Camp Director, Program Director, Residential RN/certified health care provider, chef, kitchen staff, and program staff.
 The program staff have been properly trained and hold CPR and/or First Aid certifications.
 All employees have had their background checked prior to being hired.

 We have a Lost and Found here at camp that stays open all summer.
 If you have a missing item, contact the camp director and she can investigate further.
 If your item is found, a pick up time can be arranged.
 Please identify your camper’s articles with a waterproof laundry marker to make identification easier!